bijai/music-control-hotkey/README.md

 Ctrl+Shift+1 to Play/Pause - Works with chrome minimized

-Supports Play Music and Gaana
+Supports Youtube, Play Music and Gaana

 ### Installation
 - Download Source (if as zip, Extract it)